What is The Sacred Valley in Peru? & Things To Do

 The walls of these buildings have withstood the passage of time as well as several earthquakes over the centuries.
 It is not fully understood how the Incas (or their predecessors) managed to carve such large, irregular stones three-dimensionally and with such precision.

 Ollantaytambo is also one of the oldest continuously inhabited villages in the Americas and has not changed much since the Spanish conquest.
-This is possibly the most picturesque town in the entire Sacred Valley.
+This is possibly the most picturesque town in the entire Sacred Valley of the Incas.
 The town is quite literally a living museum and a test-bed for how tourism can sustainably go hand in hand with the development and well-being of traditional communities.
 See Plan Wallata.

 2. Amazing Hikes Through Nature & on Inca Trails (‘Qhapaq Ñan’)